mining-design-decisions/maestro-ArchUI/flask/README.md

 ## Creating a new endpoint category (Flask Blueprint)

-- Create a new file according to the blueprint structure: either in the root `app` directory alongside `__init__.py` or in its own subdirectory.
+- Create a new file according to the blueprint structure: either in the `blueprints` directory or in its own subdirectory.
 - Add the `bp = Blueprint(...)` at the top of the file, or use whatever other name you like, and create routes as in other files.
 - `register_blueprint` the newly created Blueprint wherever you need it, be it in another blueprint (nested blueprints) or straight in the `__init__.py` file.